GOUDHURST PARISH COUNCIL

 Borough Cllr Edmund Hastie (part of the meeting).

 PCSO Laura Carey.
 10 Members of the public.

 202/13 Apologies for non attendance were accepted from County Cllr Alex King.

 203/13 Mr Whitehead briefed the meeting on the work of his team based at Tunbridge Wells Town Hall.
 Their role is to combat all kinds of crime and anti-social behaviour across the Borough.
 Members of the public are encouraged to report low level anti-social behaviour to the 101 phone line.
 They could assist with an anti-dog fouling campaign in Goudhurst parish if it is needed.
 Mr Whitehead encouraged everyone to use of ‘smart water’ kits to mark their property.

 DECLARATIONS OF INTEREST

-371/12 There were no Declarations of Interest.
+204/13 There were no declarations of interest.

 MINUTES OF THE LAST MEETINGS

-QUESTIONS FROM THE PRESS OR PUBLIC
+QUESTIONS FROM THE PUBLIC

 The Chairman of the Amenities Committee reported: